jstelzer/zettelkasten/016-scar-mapping.md

 "I honor the scars.
 They are the old language.
 This is the new tongue, forged from pain remembered and restructured."

+"Some people write on the back of their hands.
+My way lasts longer and you tend not to forget."

 Links: [[012-trauma-integration]], [[015-recursive-horror]], [[001-core-theses]]